auth0/docs/articles/integrations/aws-api-gateway-2/part-1.md

 # AWS API Gateway Tutorial - Part 1

-In Part 1 of the AWS API Gateway tutorial, we will show you how to:
+In Part 1 of the AWS API Gateway tutorial, we will show you how to import and manage an API using API Gateway.
+More specifically, we will:

 * Import an API into API Gateway
 * Test an API import